Disclaimer: I don't own Frozen.

 One hour and six chocolate croissants later, they were still sitting in front of the fire.

 Anna relaxed against Elsa's chest.
 She fought to keep her eyes open, the late hour and the warmth of the fire and the human furnace wrapped around her making the task exceptionally hard.
-Elsa's splinted arm rested over the redhead's lap while the other wound snuggly around her waist.
+Elsa's splinted arm rested over her lap while the other wound snuggly around her waist.

-"So…," Anna began, almost laughing when she felt Elsa's throaty purr suddenly rise three octaves when she broke the silence they had been sitting in.
-Maybe the blonde had actually fallen asleep. "…How are you liking the castle?
+"So…," Anna began, almost laughing when she felt Elsa's throaty purr suddenly rise three octaves when she broke the silence they had been sitting in. "…How are you liking the castle?
 Like, the good bits, I mean."